StewartLynch/CTPicker_SwiftUI/README.md

 ##### Step 3 - Create String Arrays @State variables if necessary

-When presenting the CTPickerView, you will be asked to pass in the array of strings and this array will be bound to a @Binding variable in CTPicker so that if you add to the array, it will be updated in your content view as well.
+When presenting the CTPickerView, you will be asked to pass in the array of strings and this array will be bound to a @Binding variable in the CTPickerView so that if you append to the array, it will be updated in your content view as well.
 (See saving data below).

 You can pass in any array of strings,  but to continue on with this example, I will just create it within the existing view and it must be created as an @State variable (or be the property of an @ObservedObject)